 If you are an international applicant, you may apply to the Doctor of Optometry program during your final year of undergraduate study, or after receiving a U.S. bachelor’s degree (or its recognized equivalent).

 Students who already have a bachelor’s degree with a major in a science field are often fully prepared for admission to the Doctor of Optometry program.
 Those with degrees in non-science fields may find that additional coursework is needed.
 Check the prerequisites before you apply.

-Where to take the OAT
+Where to take the OAT or the GRE

 The OAT is given at various testing centers across the United States.
 To find a testing center near you, contact the Optometry Admission Testing Program at 1-800-232-2159.